4 min read | 25 January, 2021 By Andy Stewart

 After many hours of hard work, you've finally whittled down all potential recruits and are left with the ideal candidate.
 They fit the job description, align with your company's culture and seem like a great individual to work with.
-Great work!
+You just need to tick off their references.

-All that’s left is to ask for a reference for your potential new employee.
-But where do you start with a reference request ?
+But where do you start with a reference request?
 And what should you do if the response to your request is a bad reference?

 Ensure you have a standard set of questions that can be used regardless of the employee, whether the request is being made over the phone or via email.
 This can help protect you from any claims of unlawful treatment.